grandmas sunday sauce meatballs

 11. Serve the meatballs with pasta or on their own, finished with extra Pecorino Romano.

-Notes
+Chef’s Notes

-Fry the meatballs first
+• Fry the meatballs first to build flavor and texture

-Don’t overmix the meat
+• Do not overmix the meat

-Use 80/20 beef
+• Use 80/20 beef for best results

 Meatball Questions